kbdering/GatlingMessaging/VISION_AND_TRADEOFFS.md

 This framework is designed for **High-Value Verification**.
 It is the tool you use when you need to prove to a regulator or a CTO that the system handles money correctly under failure.

-However, it is **flexible**.
+It is **flexible**.
 While its default configuration prioritizes safety, it fully supports **Fire-and-Forget** modes where `acks=0` and `waitForAck=false`.
 In this mode, it acts as a highly efficient, actor-based load generator capable of saturating network bandwidth, similar to other tools.
 The power lies in the **choice**: you can have "Bank-Grade Auditing" for your payments flow and "Raw Throughput" for your logging flow, all within the same simulation.